fylobc/fylobc.github.io/_parts/Part_0.md

 <h2>How Bitcoin Works</h2>

 <p>Bitcoin is a digital payment system.
 Owners of Bitcoin have an address – a set of alphanumeric characters which identify their account – to which Bitcoin can be added or taken away.
 Each account is part of a global ledger, which has all of the account addresses and the number of Bitcoin in each account.
-Bitcoin are divisible, so an account could have 4.2 Bitcoin in it, for instance; and technically they aren't "real": they're just numbers on the ledger.</p>
+Bitcoin are divisible, so an account could have 4.2 Bitcoin in it, for instance, and they don't actually represent anything: they're just numbers on the ledger.</p>

 <p>When one account (account A) sends a Bitcoin to another account (account B), a message is broadcast to the entire Bitcoin network (i.e., everyone who has the ledger) to update the ledger so that one Bitcoin is removed from account A and one Bitcoin is added to account B. But this message is encrypted using account A’s private key, which is like a digital signature that is unique to account A, and the message must be decrypted before the ledger can be updated.</p>